Khalistan Liberation Force: Ban

-On 26 December 2018 the Ministry of Home Affairs of Government of India, issued to notification to proscribe the Khalistan Liberation Force as a banned organisation under the Unlawful Activities (Prevention) Act (UAPA).
+On 26 December 2018 the Ministry of Home Affairs of Government of India, issued a notification to proscribe the Khalistan Liberation Force as a banned organisation under the Unlawful Activities (Prevention) Act (UAPA).

 Leadership

 The KLF organisation (Jathebandi) was founded by Aroor Singh and Sukhvinder Singh Babbar in 1986.

 Other KLF leaders who headed KLF after Aroor Singh were Avtar Singh Brahma (killed by Punjab police 22 July 1988), Gurjant Singh Budhsinghwala (Killed by Indian security forces on 29 July 1992), Navroop Singh (killed by Punjab police on 4 August 1992), and Navneet Singh Khadian (killed 25 Feb 1994).
 After Navneet Singh Kadian's death, command of the KLF passed to Dr. Pritam Singh Sekhon.

 Following Sekhon's death in 1999, the organization remained a leaderless group, presumed dead, though small activities occurred under its name, heading into the 21st century.
 This organization was regrouped in 2008 under the leadership of Harminder Singh Nihang after the occurrence of many "Anti-Sikh" incidents in the Punjab state by Dera Sacha Sauda.
 Harminder Singh Nihang remained as the leader until his death in April 2018 at Patiala jail due to heart attack.
 Harmeet Singh PHD became acting Jathedar in 2014 after Harminder Singh was arrested and became the official Jathedar.
 He succeeded Harminder Singh until his murder in the beginning of 2020.
 After Harmeet Singh’s murder Avtar Singh Khanda a UK resident took over KLF.
 His father was a slain KLF member.
 Khanda would go by the name Ranjodh Singh.
 Khanda would die of a suspected poisoning on 14 June 2023.